MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 ### -NonInteractive

-Does not present an interactive prompt to the user.
+doesn't present an interactive prompt to the user.

 ### -NoProfile

-Does not load the PowerShell profile.
+doesn't load the PowerShell profile.

 ### -OutputFormat {Text | XML}